Skip to content

 During - Bike

 With any event with a minimum expected finish time between 1h 30m - 2h 00m you would benefit from 100 kcals per hour.
 On the bike, this is best achieved using an energy drink as your base fuel.
-500ml bottle per hour easily made up and left in position on the bike.
+A 500ml bottle per hour can easily be made up and left in position on the bike.

 This is also a benefit for athletes who suffer from gut/stomach issues when using gels.